-The Board of Trustees reserves the right to amend the Investment Policy Statement at any time they deem such amendment to be necessary, or to comply with changes in federal law as these changes affect the investment of Fund assets.
+The Board of Trustees reserves the right to amend the Investment Policy Statement and these Investment Procedures at any time they deem such amendment to be necessary, or to comply with changes in federal law as these changes affect the investment of Plan assets.

-This Investment Policy Statement shall be reviewed, at a minimum, every three years or as directed by the Board of Trustees.
+The Investment Policy Statement and these Investment Procedures shall be reviewed, at a minimum, every three years or as directed by the Board of Trustees.
 Such reviews will focus on the continuing feasibility of achieving the investment objectives and the continued appropriateness of the investment policy relative to the Pension Trust's circumstances.

 It is not expected that the investment policy will change frequently; in particular, short-term changes in the financial markets generally should not require an adjustment in the investment policy.
 However, specific policy issues may be visited whenever the Board of Trustees deems necessary.
-Specific occurrences which might suggest to the Board an earlier review include, but are not limited to, a change in the Fund's circumstances and / or a material change in the capital market environment.
-Periodic reviews of the Asset Allocation portion of this Investment Policy as specified in Addendum A will take place as appropriate and no less frequently than annually.
+Specific occurrences which might suggest to the Board an earlier review include, but are not limited to, a change in the Fund's circumstances and/or a material change in the capital market environment.